jrpool/jsonresume-theme-a11y/README.md

 stackoverflow | 89 | 35 | 40 | 16 | 316 | 143

 Such automated testing is not definitive.
 Some of the above-tabulated errors are not really violations of standards, but rather solutions that adopt one of several permitted methods, which a particular tool is not properly recognizing.
 Conversely, accessibility defects may exist that some tools do not catch.

-## Philosophy

-This theme differs from other `jsonresume` themes by:

-- Prioritizing accessibility over visual appeal.
-- Giving you granular control over content and format.

 ## License